 1) WHAT SHOULD I INCLUDE IN MY PROJECT PROPOSAL?

-We’re looking to see a project proposal that will pitch and outline the stories you plan to write for Open City.
+We’re looking to see a project proposal (900 words maximum) that will pitch and outline the two stories you plan to write for Open City.
+Our fellows should plan to publish two stories throughout their fellowship: one short-form story of up to 1,000 words, and one long-form story of at least 2,500 words.
 You should outline a writing project that will:

-— evince a strong sense of place and evoke the bustling life, senses, and politics of Asian American neighborhoods in New York;
+— evince a strong sense of place and evoke the bustling life, senses, and politics of Asian American and Muslim and Arab American neighborhoods in the tristate area of New York, New Jersey, and Connecticut;

 — engage with interesting issues, particularly issues of inequality, social justice, immigration, and race; and